puppetlabs-toy-chest/puppetlabs-azure/README.md

 sizes](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/).

 #####`affinity_group`
-The affinity group to be used for the cloud service and the storage account if these do not exist.
+The affinity group to be used for any created cloud service and storage accounts.
+Use affinity groups to influence colocation of compute and storage for improved performance.

 #####`virtual_network`
 An existing virtual network to which the virtual machine should be connected.